 - To develop a positive deaf identity.

 All children are different and all deaf children are different.
-At Hempland Primary School deaf children use a range of communication to communicate with their teachers, their hearing friends and their deaf friends.
-Some children have British Sign Language (BSL) as their first language; others use speech as their first language.
+At Hempland Primary School deaf children have communicated with their teachers, their hearing friends and their deaf friends in a range of different ways.
+This includes British Sign Language, Sign Supported English and spoken English.

 Events and Activities